Jayasurya-Vardhan/EcoSizer/README.md

 - Maximum PV capacity considered is up to 30 kWp, catering to typical household scenarios.
 - The PV feed-in profile is based on the location from the central part of Germany, impacting the tool's accuracy in regions with      significantly different solar profiles.
+- For Energy demand a standard Household BDEW Profile is used.
 - In the PV+BESS model, the maximum PV capacity is dependent on the feed-in tariff (FiT).
 If FiT is 8 and above, the maximum capacity is 10 kWp; otherwise, it is capped at 30 kWp, following amendments to the EEG considering partial feed-in.
 - The tool assumes a system lifetime of 25 years for PV and 10 years for Battery Storage.
 - The battery efficiency is set at 95% in the calculations.
-- The tool is set to use "glpk" solver for optimization and the Solver settings are currently compatible only with Windows.
+- The tool is set to use "GLPK" solver for optimization and the solver settings are currently compatible only with Windows.
 This restricts usage for users on macOS and Linux systems.

 ## Download Tool